quintans/grapevine-microservices-poc/README.md

 go run gateway.go
 ```

+To test the service open a browser (or whatever you like) and run, for example, to **http://localhost:8080/api/Quintans**

 ## Dashboard
 The dashboard listens the published metrics from the gateway and agregates them.
 It also makes available the endpoint **/stats** for server sent events to be consumed by any compatible browser,